 Nobody wants cockroaches in their home, but trying to get rid of them can be overwhelming.
 With a little knowledge and the right cockroach pest control products, you can get rid of the roaches for good.
-Here are the steps to kill cockroaches.
+Here are the steps to kill cockroaches fast.

 Find the Roach Nests